 - Comply with minimum graduation requirements to receive a state-recognized diploma (more info below)

-Full details and additional links relating to the home education laws for Pennsylvania can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Pennsylvania can be found at A2ZHomeschooling.com.

 Submitting Your Pennsylvania Homeschool Affidavit